We want this website to be easy to use, and as accessible as possible to all visitors.

 - We try to use straightforward English on our web pages, and we include a glossary of migration terms.

-- We try to ensure that the website works well when viewed with a range of browsers, including FireFox, Internet Explorer [IE 6 and later versions] and Safari.
+- We try to ensure that the website works well when viewed with a range of browsers, including currently supported versions of FireFox, Internet Explorer and Safari.

 Web pages look different depending on both the size of your computer monitor and the screen resolution setting [the higher the screen resolution setting, the more information you can see on your screen without scrolling].
 This website is best viewed at a screen resolution of 1024 x 768 pixels.

 Let us know if you have any problems using the website

 Trying to make our website easy to use and accessible is an ongoing job.
 We welcome any comments or suggestions on how we can improve the website.